dballaelliott/site/content/papers/info_iv.md

 url: /papers/info_iv
 # tags: ["keyword 1","keyword 2"]
 author: ["Dylan Balla-Elliott"]
 description: "TSLS can underestimate the effects of beliefs on outcomes.
-I propose an alternative way to estimate average effects in information provision experiments."
+I propose an alternative way to estimate belief effects in information provision experiments."
-summary: "If people form precise beliefs about things that matter for decision-making and people with precise beliefs update less in response to new information, TSLS will understate the average effect of beliefs on behavior.
-I propose a alternative estimator and find that average effects are 40% larger than TSLS in an application to beliefs about the gender wage gap."
+summary: "If people form precise beliefs about things that matter for decision-making and then update beliefs less in response to new information, TSLS will understate the average effect of beliefs on behavior.
+I propose an alternative estimator and apply it to the gender gap."
 cover:
     image: "/infoiv-fig.png"
     alt: "Figure 1 from paper"